Ottawa's Dabrowski, partner Routliffe reach U.S. Open women's doubles final | CBC Sports

 Pair takes down Taiwan's Su-Wei Hsieh, China's Xinyu Wang in straight sets

-Ottawa's Gabriela Dabrowski and partner Erin Routliffe will play for the women's doubles championship at the U.S. Open in New York City.
+Ottawa's Gabriela Dabrowski and partner Erin Routliffe of New Zealand will play for the women's doubles championship at the U.S. Open in New York City.

 The pair advanced to the final with a 6-1, 7-6 (7-4) semifinal win over the eighth-seeded duo of Taiwan's Su-Wei Hsieh and China's Xinyu Wang on Friday.